JovaunHenriques/PowerProphet/README.md

 - A comprehensive database of common household appliances and their power specifications (wattage and voltage).
 Include information on both standby and operational power consumption.

 2. User-Friendly Interface:
-- An intuitive and easy-to-use interface for users to search for appliances or input their own data.
+- An intuitive and easy-to-use interface for users to search for appliances or input their data.
 Incorporate a search bar with auto-suggestions to help users find appliances quickly.

 3. Custom Appliance Input: